NikDaStick/NikolasMargaritisBlueStamp/index.md

 As my starter project, I created a useless box that flicks a lever off after it is flicked on.
 This is done by a motor that is attached to an arm in the machine that activates when a lever is flicked on.
 In addition to this, there is also an LED hooked up to the circuit which turns green when the arm is starting to flick the lever back and turns red after the arm has flicked the lever.

 Included components:
-  - Lever
+  - Lever            - Switch that can turn on and off a circuit
-  - LED
+  - LED              - Light-emmiting diode
-  - Resistor
+  - Resistor         - Resists the voltage in a circuit
-  - Pressure Switch
+  - Pressure Switch  - Switch that can be turned on and off through pressure
-  - Motor
+  - Motor            - Converts electrical energy passed through the circuit into mechanical energy
-  - Batteries
+  - Batteries        - Gives power to the circuit
-  - Circuit Board
+  - Circuit Board    - Where components are soldered onto to create a circuit

 These components work together by being interconnected by the circuit board.
 When the lever is switched on, power is sent to the motor a resistor making the motor to move the arm up towards the lever.
 When the arm starts to move it decreases the pressure applied on the pressure switch causing the switch to turn on and send power through the resistor to the LED, turning it green.
 Then after the lever is flicked off by the arm, the LED changes color to RED and the motor changes its direction moving the arm down.
 When the arm comes to a stop, it puts pressure back onto the pressure switch, turning off the LED.